-The Harbor Drive Multimodal Corridor Study is identifying opportunities to improve mobility, safety and quality of life for everyone who lives, works and plays along Harbor Drive and in the surrounding communities near San Diego’s Working Waterfront.
+The Harbor Drive Multimodal Corridor Study is identifying opportunities to improve mobility, safety and quality of life for everyone who lives, works or plays along Harbor Drive and in the surrounding communities near San Diego’s Working Waterfront.

 About the Study